TABLE OF CONTENTS

 2. Subject to Change.

-The interest payable on interest-bearing accounts and the methods used to calculate interest are subject to change from time to time, and Customer will be given notice of any of these changes in accordance with applicable law.
+The interest payable on interest-bearing Accounts and Sub-accounts and the methods used to calculate interest are subject to change from time.
+You will be given notice of material changes in accordance with applicable law.